yvgg/ProgrammingAssignment2Rprg/README.md

 ProgrammingAssignment2Rprg
 ==========================
+## Description
-## The following R functions that are able to create a matrix and get the
-## value of the inverse and also cache the results and first check if the
-## inverse has already been calculated, in order to reduce the time consuming
+The following R functions that are able to create a matrix and get the value of the inverse and also cache the results and first check if the inverse has already been calculated, in order to reduce the time consuming computation

-## computation
+## Function makeCacheMatrix

-## makeCacheMatrix creates a matrix, which is really a list containing a
-## function to set the value of the matrix, get the value, set the value
-## of the inverse and get the value of the mean
+makeCacheMatrix creates a matrix, which is really a list containing a function to set the value of the matrix, get the value, set the value of the inverse and get the value of the mean

 makeCacheMatrix <- function(x = matrix()) {
   m <- NULL